unahouExosite/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

 In this section, you will create a dashboard to view the data from the connected lightbulb and turn it on and off remotely.

-1. From the Resources tab for your device, open the Dashboard tab.
+1. From the *RESOURCES* tab for your device, open the *DASHBOARD* tab.

   ![image alt text](thingdev_19.png)

-2. Click Add Pane to house the widgets you will create.
+2. Click "ADD PANE" to house the widgets you will create.

   ![image alt text](thingdev_20.png)

-3. In the pane that appears, click the plus sign to add a widget.
+3. In the pane that appears, click the plus sign "+" to add a widget.

   ![image alt text](thingdev_21.png)

-4. In the *Widget* popup that appears, select *Text* from the *Type* drop-down menu and complete the remaining fields (*Title*: Temperature; *Value*: datasources["temperature"]; *Units*: F).
-Click Save.
+4. In the *WIDGET* popup that appears, select *Text* from the *TYPE* drop-down menu and complete the remaining fields (*TITLE*: "Temperature"; *VALUE*: "datasources["temperature"]"; *UNITS*: "F").
+Click "SAVE."

   ![image alt text](thingdev_22.png)

-5. Create another pane and text widget for humidity and complete the remaining fields (*Title:* Humidity; *Value:* datasources["humidity"]; *Units:* %).
-Click Save.
+5. Create another pane and text widget for humidity and complete the remaining fields (*TITLE:* "Humidity"; *VALUE:* "datasources["humidity"]"; *UNITS:* "%").
+Click "SAVE."

   ![image alt text](thingdev_23.png)

-6. Then add a third pane and widget.
-In the *Widget* popup that appears, select *Toggle Switch* from the *Type* drop-down menu and complete the remaining fields (*Title*: On / Off; *Value*: datasources["state"]; *On Value*: 1; *Off Value*: 0).
-Click Save.
+6. Add a third pane and widget.
+In the *WIDGET* popup that appears, select *Toggle Switch* from the *TYPE* drop-down menu and complete the remaining fields (*TITLE*: "On / Off"; *VALUE*: "datasources["state"]"; *ON VALUE*: "1"; *OFF VALUE*: "0").
+Click "SAVE."

   ![image alt text](thingdev_24.png)

-7. Refresh your browser if you don't see data coming through in the Humidity and Temperature widgets.
+7. Refresh your browser if you do not see data coming through in the Humidity and Temperature widgets.
 Now turn the light on and off using the toggle switch on your dashboard.
 You should see the LED turn on and off on the Thing Dev Board accordingly.

   ![image alt text](thingdev_25.png)